 The lead agency in NW Washington, DC for coordinating and providing a variety of services for elders in the area.
 These include social and educational opportunities, adult day health care, counseling and support groups for elders and caregivers, care management, meals and transportation.

-The DC ADRC provides a single, coordinated system of information and access for individuals seeking long-term services and supports.
+DC Government's DACL provides a single, coordinated system of information and access for individuals seeking long-term services and supports.
 Provides information, counseling, and service access to older adults (60 years and older), individuals with disabilities (18 to 59 years old), and their caregivers.

 Safe at Home Program